-The initiative will invest close to \$12.5 million over two years in Federal, City and SDHC resources to provide housing in the city (ZIP code 92037 and ZIP codes that begin with 921, excluding 92118) for Veterans who are living on the streets or living in shelters.
-San Diego Mayor Kevin Faulconer first announced the initiative, which includes "Housing Our Heroes," a collaborative landlord-outreach effort, during his State of the City address in January.
+The initiative will invest close to \$12.5 million in Federal, City and SDHC resources to provide housing in the city (ZIP codes that begin with 921) for Veterans who are living on the streets or living in shelters.
+San Diego Mayor Kevin Faulconer first announced the initiative, which includes the Housing Our Heroes Campaign, a collaborative landlord-outreach effort, during his State of the City address in January.